v-julia/compare_trees_RF/README.md

 - bipartitions1 posterior>threshold - number of non-trivial branches in the first tree with posterior higher than a threshold
 - bipartitions2 bootstrap>threshold2 - number of non-trivial branches in the second tree with posterior/bootstrap support higher than a threshold
 - coinciding bipartitions no threshold - number of coinciding non-trivial branches in two trees
-- coinciding bipartitions" - number of coinciding non-trivial branches with posterior/bootstrap support higher than threshold in two trees
+- coinciding bipartitions - number of coinciding non-trivial branches with posterior/bootstrap support higher than threshold in two trees
 - RF times/bipartitions no threshold - median ages of recombinant forms (common subtrees) calculated from common bipartitions
 - RF times/bipartitions - median ages of recombinant forms (common subtrees) calculated from common bipartitions with posterior/bootstrap support higher than a threshold
 - coinciding bipartitions no threshold (no nested clades) - number of coinciding non-trivial branches in two trees, nested clades are deleted